chromakode/blog/src/content/blog/coalesce-dev-diary-first-post.md

 ### Open-source

 When I was about 10 or 11, I had the idea to search the web for a tool that would let me create 3D art.
 And naturally, I stumbled upon Blender.
-Its creator, Ton Rosendaal, is a major inspiration of mine.
+Its creator, Ton Roosendaal, is a major inspiration of mine.
 What's cool about Blender is it was always offered as freeware.
 Even in the early 2000s, while it was being developed as a for-profit tool, you could download and have access to a ton of really interesting features.

 Maybe not as good as some of the professional tools at the time, but for a kid like me, it was mind-blowing.
 I have to have spent hundreds of hours making pictures in Blender, and it inspired me to pursue digital art.